Skip to Content

 This is a real backpacker's portal.
 Couchsurfing links local hosts with travelers to create an open-minded community.
 Stay with a local for free and share in conversation and traditions.

-Whether you are using it as a platform for finding accommodation or to meet friends as you travel, the Couchsurfing app is worth a download.
+Whether you use it as a platform for finding accommodation or meeting friends as you travel, the Couchsurfing app is worth a download.

 Workaway / Farm Stay (WWOOF)